quietfanatic/dirt/ayu/ayu-data-language.md

 ##### String

 A UTF-8 string.
-Double quotes (`"`) delimit a string.
-Strings that don't contain any whitespace or syntactic characters do not require quotes, except for the words `null`, `true`, and `false`.
-Quoted strings may contain multiple lines and any UTF-8 characters except for `"` and `\\`.
+Double quotes (`"`) delimit a string, though in many cases, the quotes are optional.
+Quoted strings may contain multiple lines and any UTF-8 characters except for unescaped `"` and `\\`.
 The following escape sequences are supported in quoted strings.
 - `\\b` = Backspace
 - `\\f` = Form Feed (nobody uses this)
 - `\\n` = Newline (LF)